danbz/aesthetic-programming/source/9-AlgorithmicProcedures/Readme.md

 [^Guattari]: In Guattari's terms, "the diagram is conceived as an autopoetic machine which not only gives it a functional and material consistency, but requires it to deploy its diverse registers of alterity, freeing it from an identity locked into simple structural relations."
 Félix Guattari, "Machinic Heterogenesis," *Chaosmosis: An Ethico-Aesthetic Paradigm* (Bloomington, IN: Indiana University Press, 1995), 44.
 "Freeing" here applies to escaping a pre-determined "diagrammatic order" imposed on the machine — algorithmically perhaps.

-[^flowcharts2]: See Stephen Morris and Orlena Gotel, "The Role of Flow Charts in the Early Automation of Applied Mathematics," *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52. <https://doi.org/10.1080/17498430903449207>; and Nathan Ensmenger, "The Multiple Meanings of a Flowchart," *Information & Culture: A Journal of History* 51, no.3 (2016): 321–51. <https://doi.org/10.1353/lac.2016.0013>.
+[^flowcharts2]: See Stephen Morris and Orlena Gotel, "The Role of Flow Charts in the Early Automation of Applied Mathematics," *BSHM Bulletin: Journal of the British Society for the History of Mathematics* 26, no. 1 (March 2011): 44–52, <https://doi.org/10.1080/17498430903449207>; and Nathan Ensmenger, "The Multiple Meanings of a Flowchart," *Information & Culture: A Journal of History* 51, no.3 (2016): 321–51, <https://doi.org/10.1353/lac.2016.0013>.

 [^stereotype]: Viewing programming as a social activity undermines some of the predominant stereotypes associated with activity such as the stereotypical image of the antisocial hacker (male, bearded, unwashed).
 For more on the benefits of collaborative working, see Chih Wei Ho, et al, "Examining the impact of pair programming on female students," North Carolina State University.
 Dept. of Computer Science (2004).

-[^ex]: You can find an illustration of the simple program here: <https://gitlab.com/siusoon/Aesthetic_Programming_Book/-/blob/master/source/9-AlgorithmicProcedures/emoji_flowchart.svg>.
+[^ex]: You can find an illustration of the simple program at <https://gitlab.com/siusoon/Aesthetic_Programming_Book/-/blob/master/source/9-AlgorithmicProcedures/emoji_flowchart.svg>.

 [^Ensmenger]: Ensmenger, "The Multiple Meanings of a Flowchart," 324 & 346.

 [^Cirio]: See Paolo Cirio, *Flowcharts: On Systems of Systems*, Artist Monograph (Lulu, 2019); available at <https://www.paolocirio.net/press/archive/?/id/268/t/FLOWCHARTS/>. *Open Society Structures - Algorithms Triptych* (2009) would make a good example for our purpose here.

 [^GWEI]: *GWEI* (2005) was part of the *Hacking Monopolism Trilogy* which also included *Amazon Noir* (2006) and *Face to Facebook* (2011).
-For more on *GWEI*, see <http://www.gwei.org/index.php>.>.
+For more on *GWEI*, see <http://www.gwei.org/index.php>.

 [^pold]: For a close reading of this project, see Christian Ulrik Andersen and Søren Bro Pold, *The Metainterface: The Art of Platforms, Cities, and Clouds* (Cambridge, MA: MIT Press, 2018), 57-60.